eyalabraham/docker-services-demo/README.md

 The end goal is to deploy the demo with [persistent volumes](https://docs.docker.com/storage/) utilizing a [CSI driver](https://beta.docs.docker.com/ee/ucp/kubernetes/use-csi/), in order to demonstrate the ability to persist database data on an external block or file storage system.

 ## Important note!
 This project was designed with extreme simplicity in mind, specifically to be used as a demo or a teaching/learning tool.
 Many liberties were taken with the architecture and the design in order to eliminate complexities such as security and scalability.
-This is not a secure, production quality, application but rather a learning or teaching tool for Microservices and Container technology; it is a reasonably good starting point for any beginner or unexperienced programmer in this area.
+This is not a secure, production quality, application but rather a learning or teaching tool for Microservices and Container technology; possible also a reasonably good starting point for a beginner or unexperienced programmer.
-**So use appropriately and have fun!**
+**Use appropriately and have fun!**

 ## Using the demo
-Make sure you have the latest Docker and docker-compose installed!
+- Make sure you have the latest Docker and docker-compose installed!
-Pull the repository or download and extract the zip from GitHub into a new directory on your systems Copy the ```sample.env``` file into a new file named ```.env``` Build the images and start the app
+- Pull the repository or download and extract the zip file from GitHub into a new directory on your system.
+- Copy the ```sample.env``` file into a new file named ```.env```
+- Build the images and start the app
 ```
 docker-compose up --detach --build
 ```
-Point your web browset to: http://0.0.0.0:8000/ to access the library's web page.
+- Point your web browset at: http://0.0.0.0:8000/ to access the library's web page.
-Display container logs during run time and watch activity when selecting web page links
+- Display container logs during run time and watch activity when selecting web page links
 ```
 docker-compose logs --follow
 ```
-Shutdown and clean up
+- Shutdown and clean up
 ```
 docker-compose down
 ```